unlocomqx/sveltekit-plugin-console/README.md

 - [ ] provide file:line-number and make it clickable if possible
 - [x] provide option to suppress logs on the server console (to avoid flooding)
+- [ ] use a better serialization method than fast-safe-stringify

 ## 🙏 Thanks